Free fermionic probability theory and K-theoretic Schubert calculus: Bijective description

 where $\pi_{ji} = \frac{\rho_j x_i}{1 + \rho_j x_i}$ and $\sigma_{ji} = 1 - \pi_{ji} = \frac{1}{1 + \rho_j x_i}$.
 Once we factor out the denominators, we have $\brho^{\lambda'/\mu'} \dwG_{\lambda/\mu}(\xx; \brho^{-1})$.
 In the factors considered below each state, taking it as a $\{0,1\}$-matrix by setting $\pi_{ij} = 1$ and $\sigma_{ij} = 0$, we obtain the transposed LPP $\{0,1\}$-matrix. \end{ex}

 Furthermore, the above description of the weight contributions makes a clear connection with $01$-matrices in~\cite{DW08}.
 Indeed, we can equate each state with a $01$-matrix $[M_{ij}]_{i,j}$ by setting $M_{ij} = 1$ if and only if we use $\pi_{ij}$ (and necessarily $M_{ij} = 0$ corresponds to $\sigma_{ij}$).
+Since all entries of the matrix and particle motions are done independently, the aforementioned correspondence means the transition probabilities are equal.